Butternut Squash Pie| Christy Rost

 - 10-inch pie dish

 Preheat the oven to 400 degrees.
-Slice the squash lengthwise, scoop out the seeds, and place it on a cookie sheet covered with parchment paper.
+Slice the squash lengthwise, scoop out the seeds, and place it cut side down on a cookie sheet covered with parchment paper.
 Roast the squash 40 to 50 minutes, or until it is soft when pierced with a sharp knife.
-Cool, scoop out the pulp with a large spoon, and purée the pulp in a food processor or blender until it is smooth, about 1 1/4 cups.
+Cool, scoop out the pulp with a large spoon, and puree the pulp in a food processor or blender until it is smooth, about 1 ¼ cups.